josemartos/beerank/README.md

 ## description

-Personal pet-project used as an object of experimentation to test new technologies, libraries, frameworks, techniques, etc.
+Personal project used as an object of experimentation to test new technologies, libraries, frameworks, techniques, etc.

+## tech stack

+React, Typescript, Jest, Sass, Axios, Parcel, TSlint, Prettier